cockroachdb/docs/cockroachcloud/upgrade-to-v20.2.md

 ### Prepare for brief unavailability

 Because your cluster will be unavailable while its single node is stopped and restarted with v20.2, prepare your application for this brief downtime, typically a few minutes.
-Also during this time, the [**SQL Users**](user-authorization.html#create-a-sql-user) and [**Monitoring**](monitoring-page.html) tabs in the CockroachCloud Console will be disabled.
+Also during this time, the [**SQL Users**](user-authorization.html#create-a-sql-user) and [**Monitoring**](monitoring-page.html) tabs in the {{ site.data.products.db }} Console will be disabled.

 </section>